Maleyka-gh/Maleyka-gh/README.md

 #### 📚Publications & Upcoming Endeavors

-- Research paper accepted for the HEALTHINF conference in Rome, Italy, 2024.
+- The research paper was accepted by the HEALTHINF conference in Rome, Italy, Februrary 2024 to be presented and published.
 - Preparing for the AWS Cloud Practitioner exam.
-- Advancing my German language skills with full speed.
+- Advancing my German language skills.

 #### 📫 Contact Me